InjectiveLabs/injective-lists/README.md

 📜 A step by step guide can be found here on [Adding a new static token](./CONTRIBUTING.md) page.
 Please make sure you read them before you open a PR.

-You can find a more information on token metadata on this [page](./ts-scripts/README.md).
+You can find more information about generating the static json files [here](./src/README.md).

 ---